Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 This question examines the effects of price floors on market outcomes.
 Answer the following: (a) De

-Implications of a Price Floor in the Athletic Shoes Market
+Implications of a Price Floor in the Electronic Goods Market

 International Trade: Impact of Tariffs and Quotas on Domestic Markets